PGL50/stock-analysis/README.md

     Dim tickerEndingPrices(12) As Single
 ```

-### For loops were used to cycle through the rows of Tickers and the columns of daily stock metrics.
-A small For loop was used to initialize all the tickerVolumes = 0
+### TickerIndex was used to increment the tickers() array.
+Then a For loop was used to initialize the array of tickerVolumes() to all be = 0.

 ```VB
     '1a) Create a ticker Index and set=0